sage-code/maj/alphabet.md

 * mos palaoi = we play right now
 * mos palaga = we will play later
-* mos palaro = we play some time ago
+* mos palaro = we have play some time ago